dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-remote-dev-containers.md

 The Visual Studio Code [Remote Containers extension](https://code.visualstudio.com/docs/remote/containers) lets you use a Docker container as a full-featured development environment without installing any additional frameworks or packages to your local filesystem.

-Dapr has pre-built Docker remote containers for each of the language SDKs.
+Dapr has pre-built Docker remote containers for NodeJS and C#.
 You can pick the one of your choice for a ready made environment.
 Note these pre-built containers automatically update to the latest Dapr release.

 ### Setup a remote dev container